Mampuru II: Accession and execution

-The British Empire annexed the Transvaal in 1877 and in the aftermath a combined British-Swazi force invaded the Pedi realm in 1879.
-Sekhukune was deposed and the British High Commissioner of Southern Africa, Sir Garnet Wolseley, installed Mampuru in his place.
-The Transvaal regained some independence following the First Boer War of 1880-81 though Britain retained control of foreign affairs and relations with tribal societies.
+The British Empire annexed the Transvaal in 1877, and in the aftermath, a combined British-Swazi force invaded the Pedi realm in 1879.
+Sekhukune was deposed, and the British High Commissioner of Southern Africa, Sir Garnet Wolseley, installed Mampuru in his place.
+The Transvaal regained some independence following the First Boer War of 1880–81, though Britain retained control of foreign affairs and relations with tribal societies.

 Mampuru claimed that Sekhukhune was plotting against him to regain the throne and ordered his murder.
-Sekhukhune was stabbed to death at the Great Place, Manoge on 13 August 1882.
-Mampuru was afterwards arrested and charged with public violence, revolt and the murder of Sekhukhune.
-He was arrested because of his opposition to hut tax imposed upon black people by the South African Republic.
+Sekhukhune was stabbed to death at the Great Place, Manoge, on 13 August 1882.
+Mampuru was afterwards arrested and charged with public violence, revolt, and the murder of Sekhukhune.
+He was arrested because of his opposition to the hut tax imposed upon black people by the South African Republic.
 Mampuru was stripped naked and hanged in public at the Pretoria Central Prison on 22 November 1883.
-The rope broke the first time and he was dragged back onto the gallows to be hanged again.
+The rope broke the first time, and he was dragged back onto the gallows to be hanged again.

 Legacy

-Sekhukhune's descendants became king after Mampuru's death, though the rival families maintained their claims through the colonial, apartheid and rainbow (post-1991) eras.
+(Sekhukhune's descendants became king after Mampuru's death, though the rival families maintained their claims through the colonial, apartheid and rainbow (post-1991) eras.
 The South African government's Commission on Traditional Leadership Disputes and Claims ruled on the Pedi succession in 2008.
 The commission ruled that the Sekhukhune lineage was the legitimate one and confirmed Kgagudi Kenneth Sekhukhune as king.

 The location of Mampuru's remains is not known, though the South African government committed to look for them in January 2019.
 Mampuru has been described as one of South Africa's first liberation icons.
-Potgieter Street in Pretoria was renamed in his honour in 2007 and an annual Mampuru II day is held in January.
+Potgieter Street (part of the R101 road in Pretoria) was renamed in his honour in 2007 and an annual Mampuru II day is held in January.
 On 10 April 2013 the prison where he was killed was renamed "Kgosi Mampuru II" in his honour.
 In February 2018 a statue of Mampuru was proposed to be erected in Church Square, Pretoria where it will stand opposite one of Paul Kruger who was President of the South African Republic at the time of Mampuru's execution.